CHICAGO TRAIN ACCIDENT LAWYER

 Loss of Consortium

 This refers to loss of affection, aid, and companionship of a loved one.
-A surviving spouse or child can receive compensation for the loss of these familial benefits.
+A surviving spouse or child can receive damages for the loss of these familial benefits.

 Punitive damages punish the train company or engineer for their negligence by compensating the victim.
 The goal of punitive damages is to defer the company or the engineer from making the same mistakes in the future.